-Gillette Lake is a 6.3 mile out and back trail located near North Bonneville, WA that features a great forest setting and is rated as moderate.
+Gillette Lake is a 6.3 mile out and back trail located near North Bonneville, Washington that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash